Danko-Lab/BayesPrism/README.md

 ###  What's new?
-* The new version v2.2 supports the input of sparse matrix (dgMatrix) for scRNA-seq reference.
+* The new version v2.2 supports the input of sparse matrix (dgCMatrix) for scRNA-seq reference.
 * The new version v2.1 improves the memory usage in snowfall by allocating only the necessary data to each node.
 * The new version v2.0 improves the memory efficiency and run-time.
 The new version is written in S4 objects.
 * Reports coefficient of variation (CV) for cell type fraction to quantify the uncertainties associated with the posterior distribution.